humanexponent/interviews/software-engineering-intern-python/README.md

 To test your solution use `mockData.json`.

 ### Example
-Big 5 - openness to experience - positive thinking - question # 1
+Quiz #1 - Subtrait 8 - Trait 1 - Question #1

-Big 5 - openness to experience - positive thinking - question # 2
+Quiz #1 - Subtrait 9 - Trait 1 - Question #2

-Big 5 - openness to experience - sociability - question # 3
+Quiz #1 - Subtrait 11 - Trait 1 - Question #3

-Big 5 20-item - openness to experience - sociability - question # 4
+Quiz #1 - Subtrait 11- Trait 1 -Question #4

 ## Bonus Task #1
 If you're up for more challenges, there's a bonus task as well.
 Our psychometricians would benefit from being able to search and sort the data.
 Implement a set of functions that one could use to alphanumerically sort along a chosen 'dimension': quiz, trait, subtrait or question id.